Enhancing Inclusivity for Visually Impaired Individuals in Video Games: A Study on Sound Design

 The budgetary problem was raised in particular by smaller studios, which often do not have enough budget to address certain problems in their productions, especially when it comes to accessibility.

 For this reason, many games rely on existing text-to-speech programs for mobile phones (VoiceOver for Apple, TalkBack for Android).
-Developers can also integrate voice-activated playback or customized audio description to make the game more accessible, but it's important to bear in mind that such voices would, in most cases, be
+Developers can also integrate voice-activated playback or customized audio description to make the game more accessible, but it's important to bear in mind that such voices would, in most cases, be synthetic.

-appreciated the human touch provided by the guidance of a non-synthetic voice, because this experience can be likened to the one they already have in real life when they walk with sighted people.
+While discussing about « A Blind Legend » with a group of visually impaired people, I was able to observe that they appreciated the human touch provided by the guidance of a non-synthetic voice, because this experience can be likened to the one they already have in real life when they walk with sighted people.

-acceptance, or even resignation, on their part.
+Actually, even though the synthetic voice is part of their daily lives, this does not mean that they fundamentally appreciate it: its presence is more the result of acceptance, or even resignation, on their part.
 Ultimately, the addition of voice navigation makes the experience more pleasant for them, but one of the people interviewed said that, in cases where it would not be possible to have a humanized voice, they would prefer the synthetized voice to be replaced by a more thorough and advanced sound design, mainly through the use of ad hoc sound effects (SFX).

 Jérome Cattenot also stressed during the interview that although the audio game « A Blind Legend » is based solely on sound inputs, it was developed using the Unity game engine, which, like its competitors, requires design in a three-dimensional map.

-vision of space that is typical of that of a sighted person.
+This means that the game design was based on a vision of space that is typical of that of a sighted person.
 We will therefore analyse this issue in parts II and III of our research, looking in particular at the empathy that game designers need to demonstrate in order to design an accessible game.

 II - Creating an accessible audiovisual work